Xuxl2020/ScReNI/README.md

 capability of identifying cell-enriched regulators based on each cell-specific network.

-ScReNI has the following four key steps:
+ScReNI has the following five key steps:

--   **clustering of cells measured by scRNA-seq and scATAC-seq**
+-   **Cells measured by scRNA-seq and scATAC-seq are clustered together**

--   **identification of k-nearest neighbors for each cell**
+-   **Neighbors for each cell are identified using the k-nearest neighbors algorithm**

--   **inference of gene regulatory relationships via random forest**
+-   **The weights of transcription factors regulating target genes are calculated using random forest**

--   **reconstruction and evaluation of cell-specific regulatory networks**
+-   **ScReNI is validated by assessing cell-specific regulatory networks**

+-   **Cell-enriched regulators are identified based on each cell-specific network**

 <img src="Readme%20figure/ScReNI_schematics.png"
 style="width:70.0%;height:70.0%" />